yuhengen/TGC9-Interactive-Frontend-DemonSlayer/README.md

 # Demon Slayer - Dark War

-Welcome to Demon Slayer - Dark War, a game where you will play as Tanjiro to gather and form your team of Demon Slayers!
+Welcome to the website of the game Demon Slayer - Dark War, where you will play as Tanjiro to gather and form your team of Demon Slayers!
 This website will be used to promote the game and give our potential players a glimpse of how the game looks like.

 # Demo
 Demo of the site can be found [here](https://yuhengen.github.io/TGC9-Interactive-Frontend-DemonSlayer/)